Phishing Attacks: A Definition

 Phishing attacks started in the 1990s and are still going strong.
 The vast majority of data breaches against businesses today begin as phishing attacks or other forms of “social engineering,” a fancy term for manipulating unwitting victims.
 It’s the work of scam artists, part of an arsenal that includes counterfeit, forgery, and lies of all kinds.
 Phishing attackers play on human emotions like fear and urgency, so victims will take action before they stop and think—clicking a link to activate malware, filling out a login form with user name and password, or greenlighting the transfer of funds to a bogus account.

-Phishing by the Numbers
+Phishing by the Numbers.
+Examples of Phishing Attacks.

-Phishing Emails with Malicious Links
+Phishing Emais with Malicious Links

 Sometimes a phishing attack is simply an email with an embedded link.
 When you click, you either unknowingly activate malware or are directed to a webpage that looks perfectly legitimate but is designed to harvest your information.